 Complex and Fun Gameplay

 My recent time with the game was split into two parts.
-The first was me playing through the opening parts of the game until the first major boss fight.
+The first was me playing through the earlier parts of the game until the first major boss fight.
 Next was a level later in the game that’s bookended by another big boss encounter.

-As someone new to the series, it was helpful that the demo session started with the opening hours of the game as the combat system and party mechanics have a lot of elements that, while familiar, can become overwhelming.
+As someone new to the series, it was helpful that the demo session started with the early hours of the game as the combat system and party mechanics have a lot of elements that, while familiar, can become overwhelming.
 Thankfully, the game eases you into these mechanics quite well during that first hour.

 Even though it’s a 3D remake, the core gameplay is still a turn-based JRPG, albeit with some more tactical elements.
 Among these is the turn order that’s at the top of the HUD which is key to determining your tactics for each encounter.